St. Peters, County Roscommon

 St. Peters is a civil parish in County Roscommon, with a small number of townlands in County Westmeath, Ireland.
-It is located in the east of Roscommon..
+It is located in south-east County Roscommon.

 St. Peters lies in the barony of Athlone.

 The townlands in St Peters are: Banks, Bellanamullia, Bellaugh, Bogganfin, Bunnaribba, Canal and Banks, Cartron, Cloonakille, Cloonown, Doovoge, Killnamanagh, Long Island, Long Island (Little), Monksland, Rooskagh, Athlone and Bigmeadow, Ranelagh.

 The neighbouring civil parishes are: St. Mary's to the east, and Drum to the north, south and west.